Questions to Ask If You Are Laid Off or Fired

 Is Outplacement Help Available?

-What company?
+What company will provide outplacement services?
 What services are provided?
 Must I use the services immediately, or can I use them later?
 How long do I have to use the services?
 Is it only good in this town, or can I move across the country and still use the outsourcing help?

 My attorney?
 Financial planner?
 Spouse?
 Neighbor?
 Newspapers?
 Lots of companies require you to limit who you tell to your attorney, financial advisor, and spouse.
 You can't even tell your kids the terms of the severance.
 Find out the terms of the nondisclosure agreement before you speak up.

-Make sure that you have the answers to all of these questions before signing anything; otherwise, later you may regret your choice.
+Make sure that you have the answers to all of these questions before you sign anything; otherwise, later you may regret your choice.
+Most employers are fair and professional but employers do exist who will blindside you and take you to the cleaners.
+It's up to you to make sure you are working with the former, not the latter.